jousby/db-migrate-cdk/README.md

 );
 ```

-Step 2.
-In your CDK Stack you create a 'DBMigrate' construct that looks to run
+2. In your CDK Stack you create a 'DBMigrate' construct that looks to run
 the migration scripts created in step 1 against an RDS/Aurora database that
-has been provisioned early in the CDK Stack.
+has been provisioned earlier in the CDK Stack.

 ```typescript
   // Run our 'migrate' based schema setup on our mysql instance